 30 Days: Most electronics including TV’s, laptops, PCs, tablets, drones, video game hardware, GPS units, camcorders, and digital cameras.
 Also, includes air conditioners, dehumidifiers, evaporation coolers, generators, and pressure washers.

 1 Year: Perennial plants, shrubs, trees, and bulbs.

-Holiday Return Period Extension: For purchases made between November 1st and December 24th, with a 15 or 30 day return policy, your window for returns doesn’t start until December 26th.
+For 2021, purchases made between November 1st and December 25th (that come with a 15 or 30 day return policy), your window for returns doesn’t start until December 26th.

 Are There Any Items I Can’t Return?